onayrown/WindowsServiceCheck/README.md

 A service created to check periodically if a specific windows service is running and restart it if necessary.
 - The service is configured to check every 5 seconds if the other service is running.
 This value is in mileseconds and can be modified in the code.
 - The service is configured to save an operations log to the Base Directory \ Logs.
 It should be disabled if necessary.
+- The service used during the initial tests was Windows Update, in which the name is "wuauserv".
+Change this in the code to monitor another service.

 ## Installing a Windows Service
 1. First download / clone and compile the project.